trimstray/nginx-admins-handbook/doc/HELPERS.md

 ###### Dependencies

-  > In my configuration I used all prebuilt dependencies without `openssl`, `zlib`, `luajit` and `pcre` because I compiled them manually - for TLS 1.3 support and with OpenResty recommendation for LuaJIT.
+  > In my configuration I used all prebuilt dependencies without `openssl`, `zlib`, `luajit`, and `pcre` because I compiled them manually - for TLS 1.3 support and with OpenResty recommendation for LuaJIT.

 **Install prebuilt packages, export variables and set symbolic link:**